XavierChapron/VT_script/README.txt

 1. For Linux:
     Either clone the git repository, or download the zip file.
-    Be sure that vt_scan.py and vt_scan_gui.py are set as executable fileq or use:
+    Be sure that vt_scan.py and vt_scan_gui.py are set as executable file or use:

         chmod +x vt_scan.py
         chmod +x vt_scan_gui.py